charlotte-le/charlotte-le.github.io/content/teaching.md

 ---

 ### Logistics
-- Your participation points should show up this weekend.
+- Your participation points should show up this weekend (at least for lab).